jahedhasan/networking_basic/readme.md

 ### Command-Line Tools
-On Windows PCs, the command prompt can be accessed by searching for it in the start menu or by typing `cmd` into the Run window.
-On a Linux system, you can press `Ctrl + Alt + T` to open the command line.
+On Windows PCs, the command prompt can be accessed by searching for it in the start menu or by typing `'cmd'` into the Run window.
+On a Linux system, you can press `'Ctrl + Alt + T'` to open the command line.

 The following commands can be entered into the command prompt one at a time to reveal specific information about the network status: